1988 TOPPS COMPLETE SET BASEBALL CARDS

 The 1988 Traded set is also considered part of the flagship release as it contained player trades and transactions that occurred after the base set was finalized.
 Topps released 30 traded cards that same year to account for the post-season player movement.
 These included trades of Eric Davis, Kevin McReynolds, and Tommy Herr among others.

-Read also: WHAT 90's BASEBALL CARDS ARE WORTH MONEY
+Read also: AUCTION SITES FOR BASEBALL CARDS

 The highlight subsets included All-Stars cards featuring the 1987 AL and NL squads, league leaders in categories like batting average and ERA, and Topps Heritage reprints of early cards from the 1930s and 40s.
 The All-Star subset contained photos of the teams while leaders spotlighted individual stats.
 The Heritage reprints paid tribute to the history of the brand.